 COVERAGE: Each package contains seven million beneficial nematodes and covers up to 2500 square feet.
 Faster results occur with higher concentrations.

-Directions: Water the areas to be treated, thoroughly, the day before spreading the BN.
-BN sold as Nema Globe nematodes appear as a very fine light brown powder packaged in a Ziploc bag.
-This package contains about 7 million BN and covers up to 2500 square feet.
-Fill a one quart jar 3/4 full with warm water.
-Pour the BN powder into the jar of water, and rinse the Ziploc package and any remaining powder into the jar of water.
-Vigorously shake the jar with its BN powder and let stand for a ½ hour or until the contents have dissolved.
+DIRECTIONS: Water the areas to be treated, thoroughly, the day before spreading the beneficial nematodes.
+Beneficial nematodes sold as Nema™ Globe nematodes appear as a very fine light brown powder packaged in a Ziploc bag.
+This package contains about seven million beneficial nematodes and covers up to 2500 square feet.
+Fill a one quart jar three-quarters full with warm water.
+Pour the beneficial nematodes powder into the jar of water, and rinse the Ziploc package and any remaining powder into the jar of water.
+Vigorously shake the jar with its beneficial nematodes powder and let stand for a one-half hour or until the contents have dissolved.
 Break apart any large clumps to help them dissolve.
-After the powder has dissolved vigorously shake the solution again and pour the contents into a 1 ½ to 2 gallon watering can half filled with lukewarm water.
+After the powder has dissolved vigorously shake the solution again and pour the contents into a one and one-half to two gallon watering can half filled with lukewarm water.
 Add enough water to fill the watering can, using the added water to rinse the one quart jar.
-Stir the BN solution in the watering can frequently to keep the BN suspended.
-Distribute the BN solution directly from the watering can or pour the solution into a tank sprayer and spray the solution over the affected area.
+Stir the beneficial nematodes solution in the watering can frequently to keep the beneficial nematodes suspended.
+Distribute the beneficial nematodes solution directly from the watering can or pour the solution into a tank sprayer and spray the solution over the affected area.
 Use a slightly coarse spray and a strong pressure.
-Agitate the container frequently to keep the BN suspended.
-Keep the lawn moist for the next 3 days (or a week in dry weather) to ensure nematodes are flushed down into the root zone where feeding grubs are present.
+Agitate the container frequently to keep the beneficial nematodes suspended.
+Keep the lawn moist for the next three days (or a week in dry weather) to ensure nematodes are flushed down into the root zone where feeding grubs are present.